1795–1820 in Western fashion: Men's fashion

 Pierre Seriziat in riding dress, 1795.
 His snug leather breeches have a tie and buttons at the knee and a fall front.
 The white waistcoat is double-breasted, a popular style at this time.
 His tall hat is slightly conical.

 Artist Jean-Baptiste Isabey wears a cropped riding coat and dark breeches tucked into boots.
-He carries his hat and gloves, 1795.
+He carries his hat and gloves.
+Jean-Baptiste Isabey and His Daughter, 1795.

 A Directoire dandy in 1797, by Girodet; Portrait of Jean-Baptiste Belley, Deputy for Saint-Domingue.

 This gentleman wears a double-breasted frockcoat in dark blue over a buff waistcoat.
 His gray trousers have straps under his shoes.
 His slightly conical tall hat sits in the windowsill, Germany, c.
 1815 (by Georg Friedrich Kersting).

 Overview

 This period saw the final abandonment of lace, embroidery, and other embellishments from serious men's clothing outside of formalized court dress—it would not reappear except as an affectation of Aesthetic dress in the 1880s and its successor, the "Young Edwardian" look of the 1960s.
 Instead, cut and tailoring became much more important as an indicator of quality.
 This transformation can be attributed in part to an increased interest in antiquity stemming from the discovery of classical engravings, including the Elgin Marbles.
 The figures depicted in classical art were viewed as an exemplar of the ideal natural form, and an embodiment of Neoclassical ideas.
 The style in London for men became more and more refined and this was due to the influence of two things: the dandy and the romantic movement.
 The dandy (a man who placed high importance on personal aesthetics) emerged as early as the 1790s.
 Dark colors were common.
 Blue tailcoats with gold buttons were everywhere.
 White muslin shirts (sometimes with ruffles on the neck/sleeves) were extremely popular.
 Breeches were officially on their way out, with pants/trousers taking their place.
 Fabrics in general were becoming more practical silk and more wool, cotton, and buckskin.
 Therefore, in the 18th century, the dress was simplified and greater emphasis was put on tailoring to enhance the natural form of the body.

 This was also the period of the rise of hair wax for styling men's hair, as well as mutton chops as a style of facial hair.

 Breeches became longer—tightly fitted leather riding breeches reached almost to the boot tops—and were replaced by pantaloons or trousers for fashionable streetwear.
 The French Revolution is largely responsible for altering the standard male dress.
 During the revolution, clothing symbolized the division between the upper classes and the working-class revolutionaries.
 French rebels earned the nickname sans-culottes, or "the people without breeches," because of the loose floppy trousers they popularized.